selimharfouche/wellplates/README.md

 - compare wellplates
 - more user friendly
 - allowing users to add wellplates
-- images and 3d model will also be delivered from somewhere else
 - dig deeper in data structure in javascript
 - structurize the docs: 1 directory for .md and 1 for JSDocs
 - networking concepts: errors, request, asynch ...optimize